Schmitt trigger: Inverting Schmitt trigger

 In the inverting version, the attenuation and summation are separated.
 The two resistors $R_1$ and $R_2$ act only as a 'pure' attenuator (voltage divider).
-The input loop acts as a series voltage summer that adds a part of the output voltage in series to the circuit input voltage.
+The input loop acts as a series voltage summer (application of Kirchhoff's voltage law (KVL)) that adds a part of the output voltage in series to the circuit input voltage.
 This series positive feedback creates the needed hysteresis that is controlled by the proportion between the resistances of $R_1$ and the whole resistance ($R_1$ and $R_2$).
 The effective voltage applied to the op-amp input is floating, so the op-amp must have a differential input.

 The circuit is named inverting, since the output voltage always has an opposite sign to the input voltage when it is out of the hysteresis cycle (when the input voltage is above the high threshold or below the low threshold).
 However, if the input voltage is within the hysteresis cycle (between the high and low thresholds), the circuit can be inverting as well as non-inverting.
 The output voltage is undefined and depends on the last state, so the circuit behaves like an elementary latch.

 To compare the two versions, the circuit operation will be considered at the same conditions as above.
-If the Schmitt trigger is currently in the high state, the output will be at the positive power supply rail ($+V_S$).
+If the Schmitt trigger is currently in the high state, the output will be at the positive power supply rail $+V_\mathrm{S}$.
 The output voltage $V_+$ of the voltage divider is: